 Images of New Spain

-The following two documents offer striking, visual perspectives on New Spain.
+The two documents in this section offer striking, visual perspectives on New Spain.
 The first is an eighteenth-century illustration by Mexican priest and scientist Alzate y Ramírez of the practice of harvesting cochineal insects.
 The cochineal is native to Central and South America and lives on cacti.
 Aztec and Mayan people had traditionally used the insect to create a brilliant, red dye.
 After the Spanish conquest, cochineal dye became one of New Spain’s most important exports, second only to silver.
 Alzate y Ramírez wrote this essay on the lifecycle, cultivation, and uses of the cochineal insect for Antonio Bucareli y Ursúa, then viceroy of New Spain.
 This illustration portrays an Indian worker, wearing cochineal-dyed pants, scraping the cochineal beetles from the nopal cactus using a deer tail.

 The second document is a map created more than 60 years after independence by Mexican geographer and cartographer Antonio García Cubas.
 García Cubas’ Picturesque and Historic Atlas is a collection of maps depicting Mexico’s commercial, political, and cultural achievements, as well as the country’s rich natural resources and ethnic diversity.
 This historic map of New Spain appears in the atlas surrounded by portraits of Spanish colonial rulers.
 It shows the borders of New Spain at the time of independence as well as the population and size of each intendencia, or administrative unit within the colony.
 Over the course of the nineteenth century, the map of Mexico would change dramatically and repeatedly, not only due to its independence, but also to the wider breakup of the Spanish Empire and the United States’ expansion through the Louisiana Purchase (1803), the Mexican-American War (1846–1848), and the American Indian wars of the 1870s and 1880s.